tonik/child-theme/README.md

     ├── screenshot.png              # — Child Theme screenshot image
     ├── style.css                   # — Child Theme details information (don't write any CSS declarations in here)
 ```

+## Contributing

+Great that you are considering supporting the project.
+You have a lot of ways to help us grow.
+We appreciate all contributions, even the smallest.

+- Report an issue
+- Propose a feature
+- Send a pull request
+- Star project on the [GitHub](https://github.com/tonik/child-theme)
+- Tell about project around your community

+## License

+The Tonik Starter Theme is licensed under the [MIT license](http://opensource.org/licenses/MIT).